-So, in the spirit of using two classic autumn ingredients, for the dessert course of my autumn feast in association with Floral & Hardy contemporary garden design, I've combined our lovely sloes with one of my favourite autumn fruits: the fig. While figs are generally imported from Turkey at this time of year, you can grow your own if you're lucky.
+So, in the spirit of using two classic autumn ingredients, I've combined our lovely sloes with one of my favourite autumn fruits: the fig. While figs are generally imported from Turkey at this time of year, you can grow your own if you're lucky.
 Running with the idea of the baked peaches and apricots, here I've baked halved figs in sloe gin and brown sugar until the figs mellow and soften, leaving behind purple syrupy juices.
 It's sweet and delicious, and a beautifully simple way to enjoy the perfection of a fig without too much messing around.
 All you need is a spoon and some good ice cream.

 Pre-heat the oven to 180C.
 Slice the figs in half and place into a baking dish that will fit them snugly.
 Toss them together with the sugar and gin, then arrange cut side down in the dish.
 Cover with foil and bake for 20-30 minutes, until soft and tender.
 Serve with some of the cooking liquid spooned over.